Xriuk/NeatMapper/src/NeatMapper/README.md

     ScanTypes = new List<Type> { typeof(Maps), ... }
 });

-// Or scan all them
+// Or scan all the assembly
 IMapper mapper = new Mapper();
 ```